Abdallhss/Getting-and-Cleaning-Data-with-R-Coursera-JHU-Data-Science-/CodeBook.md

 >> The complete list of variables of each feature vector is available in 'features.txt'

 >> The units are all in SI format.

+# Code Analysis

+1) We read in the features_names and the activity_labels through read.csv with space seperator.
+2) We create a function that reads in the features (X) and labels(y) as well as the subjects (subject) and then bind them using "cbind" after replacing column names if needed.
+(The original features names were kept as they are descriptive enough.)
+3) The train and test data are generated and combined using rbind
+4) Using the "grep" function, the mean and std columns were kept and other features were removed ([^F] was used to removed meanFrequency columns).
+5) A pipe line is created using 'dplyr' library to group the data by subject and activity then summarized by features mean.
+6) After confirming the tidiness of the data, it was saved to a txt format using "write.table".